HSF/hsf.github.io/_gsocproposals/2023/proposal_GNN_tracking_object_condensation.md

 Please send us your CV and motivation for this project.

 We also have a qualification task to make a fair selection of candidates.
 It should take you no more than 1-2 days to complete (depending on prior knowledge).

 **For fairness, you will have 48h to send us your solutions after you receive the instructions.**

 We understand that your schedule might be busy, so we proceed as follows:

 1. Send us a start date and time **in Eastern Time zone (EST)**.
 Please let us know **1-2 working days in advance** to ensure we can schedule the email in time.
 Your submission should be completed by Mar 12, so the **latest start date is Mar 10**.
 2. We will send a quick confirmation email within 1-2 working days.
 3. The email with the qualification task instructions will be sent at the time specified in step 1.
-4. You work for 1-2 days and submit your results (we will take into account if you submit after 1 or 2 days)
+4. You work for 1-2 days and submit your results (submissions after 1 or 2 days will be evaluated separately, so that the speed of completion is taken into account).
 5. We will confirm receiving your solutions within 1-2 working days.
 6. We will announce the result of this phase 1 selection on Mar 14.